These are some of the most common machine-learning interview questions.

 print("Mean accuracy score:", mean_accuracy_score)

-K-means clustering is a fundamental unsupervised learning algorithm used to partition a given dataset into K distinct, non-overlapping subsets (clusters).
+K-means clustering is a fundamental unsupervised learning algorithm for partitioning a given dataset into K distinct, non-overlapping subsets (clusters).

 The goal is to determine the best way to group data points into clusters based on their similarity.